fixfon/nft-mint-and-auction-app/README.md

 - [x] 1.
 Create example NFTs and upload them to IPFS
 - [x] 2.
 Create a new ERC721 contract and test it.
-- [INPROGRESS] 3.
+- [x] 3.
 Create Auction contract and test it.
-- [ ] 4.
+- [x] 4.
 Create folder structure for frontend.
 - [ ] 5.
 Create tests for the contracts.
 - [ ] 6.
 Deploy the contracts to the testnet.
 - [ ] 7.
 Interact with the contracts via frontend.